tulibraries/cob_datapipeline/doc/production-solr-collection-swap-process.md

 1. Ensure the `catalog_preproduction_oai_harvest` Dag is On (may be turned off)
 1. Create a PR to `tul_cob` changing CATALOG_COLLECTION in .env to use `CATALOG_PRE_PRODUCTION_SOLR_COLLECTION` and wait for merge and deploy to LibrarySearch QA
 1. Initiate Testing of changes on LibrarySearch QA and wait for approval to proceed
-1. Create Release of `tul_cob` based on approved changes (usually main) and wait for deploy to Library Search Stage
+1. Create Release of `tul_cob` based on approved changes (usually main) and wait for deploy to Library Search production
-1. Initiate lightweight review of changes LibrarySearch Stage and wait for approval to proceed.

 ## Deploy to Production